osrf/gazebo_tutorials/gzweb_development/tutorial.md

         ./updateGZ3D.sh

 1. Verify your changes: start gzweb with `./start_gzweb.sh` and open browser to `localhost:8080`, or just refresh page.
-If you don't see anything changed after modifying the javascript code, you might need to clear your browser cache to see the changes.
+If you don't see anything changed after modifying the Javascript code, you might need to clear your browser cache to see the changes.

 # C++ development

-Gzweb communicated with `gzserver` by publishing and subscribing to Gazebo topics.
+Gzweb communicates with `gzserver` by publishing and subscribing to Gazebo topics.

 ## Work Flow: